NickKartha/haskell-98-tutorial-sources/README.md

 run, and modify this code as you read the tutorial.
 This code has been tested on Hugs 98.

-> Premission is granted to correct, improve, or enhance this document.
+> Permission is granted to correct, improve, or enhance this document.
-If you wish to publish updated versions of the tutorial on haskell.org please contact John Peterson.
+If you wish to publish updated versions of the tutorial on haskell.org please contact John Peterson (deceased).

 > Copyright (C) 1999 Paul Hudak, John Peterson and Joseph Fasel